Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Influence function based estimation strategies

-While the one-step corrected plug-in estimator offers a flexible approach for estimating our target parameter $\psi_{a_0}(Q)$, it has a practical limitation in that it can generate estimates outside the intended parameter space, complicating interpretation---this is particularly problematic with binary outcomes.
-Moreover, one-step corrected estimators may lack stability under weak overlap conditions \citep{porter2011relative}.
+While the one-step corrected plug-in estimator offers a flexible approach for estimating our target parameter $\psi_{a_0}(Q)$, it has a practical limitation in that it can generate estimates outside the intended parameter space, complicating interpretation---this is particularly problematic with binary or bounded continuous outcomes.
+Moreover, one-step estimators may lack stability under weak overlap conditions \citep{porter2011relative}.
 To address these challenges, we also propose TMLE as an alternative.
 TMLE not only ensures that estimates remain within the parameter space but also integrates with flexible modeling approaches to effectively handle complex data structures and exhibits favorable asymptotic behaviors similar to those of one-step estimators.
-The conditions under which our proposed one-step and TMLE estimators achieve $\sqrt{n}$-consistency are detailed in Section~\ref{sec:inference}.